-A water birth means at least part of your labour, delivery or both happen while you’re in a birthing pool filled with warm water.
-A doctor, nurse-midwife or midwife help you through it.
+A water birth means at least part of your labour occurs while you’re in a birthing pool filled with warm water.
+A doctor, or a midwife will help you through it, same as a regular birth.
 While typically it’s recommended that water births take place in a hospital, it is possible to have one at home with the help of a midwife.

 Top benefits of choosing a water birth:

 Research shows that labouring in the water signiﬁcantly reduces the need for epidural or spinal analgesia.
 This is attributed to the water pressure surrounding the bump during the early stages of labour.

 Can be used with other forms of pain relief